tobru/pylokid/README.md

 * Webapp to see what's going on
 * Get as many data out of the PDFs as possible
 * Simple webform to fill-in missing data (skipping Lodur completely)
-  * Webapp for chosing who was there during the Einsatz
+  * Webapp for chosing who was there during the Einsatz (tablet ready)

 ## Lodur Information Gathering